Labour Party of Malaya: Persecution and demise

 In 1963, shortly after the events of the Indonesia-Malaysia confrontation, the government took action against numerous Socialist Front politicians and activists.

 The SF was seen as pro-Indonesia and pro-China, causing the Socialist Front leader's arrest.
 Among those detained and arrested were Ahmad Boestamam (PRM president), Ishak Haji Muhammad (PBM president), NCP leaders Abdul Aziz Ishak and Datuk Kampo Radjo (later to become president of the PRM) and PRM's Kamarulzaman Teh.

 In the 1964 General Elections, the Socialist Front lost 6 seats and managed to retain only two seats through Lim Kean Siew and Tan Chee Khoon.
 PRM and the NCP failed to gain any seats at all.

 On Feb 13, 1965, more SF leaders such as Tan Kai Hee, Tan Phock Kin, Dr. M.K.
 Rajakumar, Hasnul Abdul Hadi and Tajuddin Kahar, and hundreds of others were detained after mass demonstrations were held in Kuala Lumpur in conjunction with the second anniversary of the detention of Ahmad Boestamam and others to oppose the mass arrests of activists and leaders of the SF under the Internal Security Act (ISA) and the alleged involvement in "subversive" activities.

 Aside from the detentions, the SF also suffered from the cancellation of local government elections.
 Disputes between the two parties resulted in PRM leaving the coalition in December 1965, while the NCP soon become inactive.

 The Labour Party, the only party in SF that held seats, abandoned it on 10 January 1966 and reverted to its own banner.

-In May 1966, the Labour Party was expelled for the Socialist International on the grounds of its increased radicalisation.
+In May 1966, the Labour Party was expelled from the Socialist International on the grounds of its increased radicalisation.

 In 1968, many Labour Party leaders left the party to team up with Lim Chong Eu's United Democratic Party to form Gerakan.
 The party eventually wound down and dissolved in 1972.